INDIVIDUAL HERBS

 Zhi Mu

-Excessive Heat with Qi and Yin Deficiencies
+Excessive Heat with Qi and Yin Deficiency.

-Toxic Heat with infection
+Toxic Heat with infection.

-Influenza, epidemic poliomyelitis and epidemic encephalitis B with high fever, headache irritability dry mouth insomnia and in severe cases, bleeding
+Influenza, epidemic poliomyelitis and epidemic encephalitis B with high fever, headache irritability dry mouth insomnia and in severe cases, bleeding.

 1. Calcined (dehydrated) and mixed with other herbs it is applied topically for sores, eczema, abscess, ulcers and burns.